simonegoldman/main/README.md

 ## Some of my portfolio includes:
 ### Creating dashboards for internal stakeholders; Data visualisation
   * Certain titles and datapoints have been removed for data privacy reasons
+  * Displayed is a replica of original for data privacy reasons

 ### Creating internal data lineage tool via python in order to assist in uncovering complex code logic, dependencies and assist with impact assessment
   * Certain titles and datapoints have been removed for data privacy reasons
+  * Displayed is a replica of original for data privacy reason

 ### Implementation of ingesting new data into production via python.
 Working with Engineering team to implement correct intention of 'HICAPS' pill on website
   * Importing, matching and homogenising data via python in order to display on-site prompts.